 The library is open online!
-While the library’s spaces and physical collections are inaccessible due to COVID-19, many resources and services are available online (see below).
+While the library’s spaces and physical collections are inaccessible due to Covid-19, many resources and services are available online (see below).
 For detailed information on accessing and using the library during this period, visit our Covid-19 Continuity of Services page.

 Our chat service is available 24/7 and will be answered by a CUNY librarian, if available.
 When CUNY librarians are not available, an academic librarian from one of our partner libraries will assist you.

 The library’s CUNY Accounts page rounds up the various kinds of CUNY accounts and what they’re for.

 Use the journal title search tool to check whether the library has electronic access to a particular journal.

 The library provides access to thousands of e-books, accessible through a variety of databases.
 Consult our e-books guide for more information.